CS-DS-125/125book/py4e_rst/04-functions.rst

 .. index:: random module, module!random

-The ``random`` module provides functions that generate pseudorandom numbers (which I will simply call “random” from here on).
+The ``random`` module provides functions that generate pseudorandom numbers (which I will simply call "random" from here on).

 .. index:: random function